dfinity/dre-airflow/README.md

-To determine if / when the artifacts have been synced, look at the log of the container `airflow-content-syncer` in any of the triggerer, scheduler or worker pods of the Airflow deployment (in namespace `airflow`).  **The artifacts are not delivered simultaneously to all production pods.**  There might be a divergence of up to 5 minutes between pods syncing.
+To determine if / when the artifacts have been synced, look at the log of the container `airflow-content-syncer` in any of the triggerer, scheduler or worker pods of the Airflow deployment (in namespace `airflow`).
+These logs can be retrieved from Loki in production (use the cluster's Grafana instance, *Explore* tab) by filtering for `namespace = airflow` and further narrowing the filter to contain the string `Updat`.  **Artifacts are not delivered simultaneously to all production pods** -- there might be a divergence of up to 5 minutes between pods syncing.

 *TBD*: test these artifacts!